ethereum/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Swarm---TODO.rst

 -  hooking into DPA local API
 -  running as a daemon accepting request via socket?

--
-~

 Encryption
 ----------

--  encryption gateway to incentivise encryption of public content
+-  encryption gateway to incentivize encryption of public content
 -  xor encryption with random chunks
 -  in-memory encryption keys
 -  originator encryption for private content